 It wasn’t until after the whole ghastly Ikea experience that we had the biggest surprise of all.

 Like many old houses in England, our cottage has a coffin hatch.
 It’s a large hole in the upstairs floor, covered by a well-concealed hatch, which was used to lower coffins downstairs that couldn’t otherwise be removed from the house.

-And ours is the perfect size to slip a couple of large bed bases and a super king mattress upstairs.
+And ours is the perfect size to slip a couple of large bed bases and a super king mattress upstairs for our room.
 No assembly required.